In this section

 How does Health Information Exchange affect your practice?

-Electronic health information exchange allows doctors, nurses, pharmacists, other health care providers, and patients to access and securely share essential medical information electronically.
+Electronic health information exchange allows doctors, nurses, pharmacists, other health care clinicians, and patients to access and securely share essential medical information electronically.
 This has the potential to improve the speed, quality, safety, and cost of patient care.

 Historically most Americans’ medical information was stored on paper — in filing cabinets at various medical offices, or in boxes and folders in patients’ homes.
 There has been a tremendous push over the past several years to digitize the health care experience and to allow for increased accessibility and portability of health information.